 Loans backed by the FHA, VA, or USDA are assumable with specific requirements.
 The seller must obtain lender approval for an assumable mortgage for FHA and VA loans.

 If you’re considering taking over an FHA loan, knowing the specific criteria the buyer and seller must meet for an assumable mortgage is essential.
-For newer FHA loans, the seller must have lived in the home as their primary residence for a specific period.
-Also, the buyer must go through the standard application process for an FHA loan.
+For newer FHA loans, the seller must have lived in the home purchased as their primary residence for a specific period.
+The buyer must also go through the standard application process for an FHA loan.

-In cases where a non-qualified current or former military service member wants to buy a property with a VA loan, they can apply for a VA loan assumption.
+A non-qualified current or former military service member who wants to buy a property with a VA loan can apply for a VA loan assumption.
 However, if the loan is assumed by someone who doesn’t ordinarily qualify for a VA loan, the seller will lose their VA entitlement.

-Depending on the loan setup, the lender may also need approval from the Regional VA Loan Center.
-This can cause additional processing time for paperwork.
+Depending on the loan setup, the lender may also need approval from the Regional VA Loan Center, which can cause additional paperwork processing time.

-It is rare for a buyer to come across a freely assumable loan that applies to any VA loan closed on or before March 1, 1988.
-If a seller has this type of loan, they do not need lendermortgage application approved approval.
+It is rare for a buyer to encounter a freely assumable loan that applies to any VA loan closed on or before March 1, 1988.
+If a seller has this type of loan, they do not need lender approval.
 However, they may still be responsible for making payments if the buyer fails to pay their mortgage on time.
-We recommend that the seller obtain a liability release from the VA to avoid any potential issues.

 Buyers should think twice before taking over mortgages, which originated in the late 1980s.
 They tend to have higher interest rates.